zkwang2014/zkwang2014.github.com/_posts/2015-09-10-notes on survival.md

 </script>

-<div id="pdf">It appears you don't have Adobe Reader or PDF support in your web browser.
+<div id="pdf">Please wait for th .pdf file to load.
+If loading fails, it's likely you don't have Adobe Reader or PDF support in your web browser.
 Under testing, Safari and Chrome works fine.
 You may <a href="documents/Lecture 4 notes.pdf.pdf">Click here to download the PDF</a></div>

 Tuesday Class notes for Survial Analysis.